List of days of the year

 28 May - N. T. Rama Rao birth anniversary

-Nandamuri Taraka Rama Rao (28 May 1923 – 18 January 1996),[1] often referred to by his initials NTR, was an Indian actor, filmmaker and politician who served as Chief Minister of Andhra Pradesh for seven years over three terms.
+Nandamuri Taraka Rama Rao (28 May 1923 – 18 January 1996),often referred to by his initials NTR, was an Indian actor, filmmaker and politician who served as Chief Minister of Andhra Pradesh for seven years over three terms.
 He starred in over 300 films, predominantly in Telugu cinema, and was referred by the media as Viswa Vikhyatha Nata Sarwa Bhouma (transl.
 Universal star of acting).

 Rao was awarded the Padma Shri by the Government of India in 1968, recognizing his contribution to Indian cinema.
 After his career in films, Rao entered politics.
 He founded the Telugu Desam Party (TDP) in 1982 and served three tumultuous terms as Chief Minister of Andhra Pradesh between 1983 and 1995.
 He was known as an advocate of Andhra Pradesh's distinct cultural identity, distinguishing it from the erstwhile Madras State with which it was often associated.
 At the national level, he was instrumental in the formation of the National Front, a coalition of non-Congress parties which governed India from 1989 until 1990.

 A gold and silver Sengol with a bull sculpture on its top is in wide news these days.
-It will be installed in newly built Parliament on 28.05.2023 by P.M.of India.
+It was installed in newly built Parliament on 28.05.2023 by P.M.of India.
 It is a symbol of transfer of power from Britishers to Indians on 15.08.1947.
 Few leaders are calling it a walking stick of Nehru Ji.

 I searched my stamp collection and found the above stamp.The above postage stamp is of Venda, a South African country.
 It got independence on Sept.13, 1979 from South Africa.
 "VHUDILANGI" is printed on the stamp, which means independent.
 The flag of Venda with the Sengol is also printed on the stamp.
 The top of the Sengol has an elephant sculpture on it.